-Neue Grafik, the “International Review of graphic design and related subjects”, was initiated by designer Josef Müller-Brockmann and published in eighteen issues between 1958 and 1965 by an editorial collective consisting of him, Richard Paul Lohse, Hans Neuburg und Carlo Vivarelli ( LMNV ).
-The complete volumes are now available in an excellent facsimile reprint from Lars Müller Publishers.
+Neue Grafik, the “International review of graphic design and related subjects”, was initiated by Swiss designer Josef Müller-Brockmann.
+It was published in eighteen issues between 1958 and 1965 by an editorial collective consisting of Müller-Brockmann, Richard Paul Lohse, Hans Neuburg und Carlo Vivarelli ( LMNV ).
+The complete volumes are now available as a facsimile reprint.

 From a historical point of view, Neue Grafik can be seen as a programmatic platform and effective publishing organ of Swiss graphic design, an international authority in its field at the time.
 Protagonists of the Swiss school and its rigorous Zurich fraction lead an essential discourse on the foundations of current communication and constructive design.
 The influence of this movement cannot be overstated.
 The Swiss school, also called “International Style”, became exemplary for the conceptual approach to corporate design of increasingly globally operating corporations and an influential precursor in the design of individual projects, such as posters, exhibitions, and publications.

 Author(s): Richard Hollis, Steven Heller, Lars Müller, Catherine de Smet, Gerrit Terstiege